Stasshe/webSERVE-n-ignore-school-securityV2.2/README.md

 # web-V3.14
-using in iPad
+using on iPad,
-used in replit.com or PythonEditor(old generation)
+assumed environment: replit.com or PythonEditor(old generation)

 no able:
 img.game8